-How often have you thought about your transition into the civilian world, daydreamed about your ideal non-military career and even talked to your fellow Marines, Soldiers or Shipmates about what you want your life to be outside of your military service – only to have the daily rigors of your current assignment take over and you lose focus on your next steps?
+How often have you thought about your transition into the civilian world, daydreamed about your ideal non-military career and even talked to your fellow Marines, soldiers or shipmates about what you want your life to be outside of your military service -- only to have the daily rigors of your current assignment take over and you lose focus on your next steps?
 Ideas absent action are merely theories.

-Start with just 15 minutes.
-When you feel overwhelmed by the enormity of starting a new career – let’s face it, a new life - don’t tell yourself that you are going to try to tackle the entire job search (and all of the details that entails) in one sitting.
-You’ll just sit starring ahead paralyzed by all there is to get done.
-Instead, tell yourself that you will commit to working hard – perhaps simply identifying the particular skill sets that you want to highlight on your resume – for just the next 15 minutes.
+Instead, tell yourself that you will commit to working hard -- perhaps simply identifying the particular skill sets that you want to highlight on your resume -- for just the next 15 minutes.
 Dive in and get going.
-A small investment of time can bring you a lot of clarity about what to do next.
-For example, simply by taking a few minutes to identify your top skill sets, you can narrow down the job titles or companies that you want to target.
+A small time investment can bring you a lot of clarity about what to do next.

-Lead Star, LLC was founded by Angie Morgan and Courtney Lynch, best-selling authors of the business book Leading from the Front (McGraw-Hill), who made a commitment to provide practical, relevant, and inspiring ways to grow and develop leaders.
+Lead Star, LLC was founded by Angie Morgan and Courtney Lynch, best-selling authors of the business book "Leading from the Front," who made a commitment to provide practical, relevant and inspiring ways to grow and develop leaders.
 Lead Star teaches leadership based on Angie's and Courtney's experiences as Marine Corps officers, private sector professionals and entrepreneurs.

 Find the Right Veteran Job